C2SP/C2SP/BLAKE3.md

-   When processing chunks and parent nodes below the root, the output is always truncated to the first 8 words v[0..7].
+   When processing chunks and parent nodes below the root, the output is always truncated to the first 8 words, `v[0..7]`.
 When computing the output value, all 16 words may be used.